wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

 Dynamic parameter values must be strings.

-## Step 3 - Specify dynamic parameter values during development (Optional)
+## Step 3 - Specify dynamic parameter values to use during development (Optional)

 In production, dynamic parameter values are set after installation by calling the Embed Script endpoint explained in Step 5.